Perturbation of eigenvalues of the Klein-Gordon operators: Perturbations of spectra, general theory

 \subsubsection{Norm bounds}

 If the form \(v\) in Theorem \ref{spectrality} is just bounded:

-for some positive \(a\) then in \eqref{deltag} we obtain \(\kappa \leq a\|G^{-1}\|\) and the typical inclusion from Theorem \ref{thm:inclu}, say, (i), becomes
+for some positive \(a\) then in \eqref{deltag} we obtain \(\kappa \leq a\|G^{-1}\|\) and the typical inclusion from Theorem \ref{theorem:inclu}, say, (i), becomes

 which is quite pessimistic, if \(\lambda_+\) is large that is, if the spectral gap is far away from zero.
 In fact, unnecessarily pessimistic, since in this case we have \(H'= H + S\), where \(S\) is the bounded operator generated by the form \(v\) with \(\|S\| \leq a\).
-An alternative is to use the fact that by our Theorem \ref{spectrality} the operator
+An alternative is to use the fact that the operator $H$ is selfadjoint with the respect to the scalar product